This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 For parents whose child’s doctor has initiated a referral for enrolment in EIPIC, this EIPIC information pack contains some useful materials on early intervention and EIPIC, to guide you through the initial phase of your child’s enrolment.

 As a new caregiver, you may have many questions on early intervention.
-To help address some of these questions, a Step One programme for new caregivers is also available.
-For more information and to sign up, click here.
+To help address some of these questions, you may find more information and sign up for the Step One programme available for new caregivers.

 As EIPIC is not a kindergarten or child care, caregivers may also want to consider pre-school or childcare arrangements.
 More information can be found on our Education page.